kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 elem.animate(effect, options);
 ```

 Please don't confuse this native [`animate()`](https://w3c.github.io/web-animations/#dom-animatable-animate) function with jQuery [`animate()`](http://api.jquery.com/animate/) - these are not related whatsoever.
-First parameter `effect` describes the effect of an animation.
-At this moment the only natively implemented option that we can use is an object full of keyframes.
+First parameter `effect` describes the movement of an animation.
+At this moment the only natively implemented option that we can use is an array full of keyframes.
+The future spec allows to pass here an object with array of values.
 When function is invoked, new `KeyframeEffect` object is created.
 In Level 2 spec we will be able to use more fancy things like `GroupEffects` and `SequenceEffects`.
-If you would like to use them today, [polyfill](https://github.com/web-animations/web-animations-js) is needed because Firefox nightly build is the only browser that supports some upcoming parts of a new spec.
+If you would like to use all these features of tomorrow today, [polyfill](https://github.com/web-animations/web-animations-js) is needed because Firefox nightly build is the only browser that supports some of them.
 You can think about this parameter as it was `@keyframes` in CSS.

 The bare minimum that needs to be passed as `options` parameter is duration in milliseconds.
 Luckily we can pass a much more parameters to [`AnimationEffectTiming`](https://w3c.github.io/web-animations/#animationeffecttiming) object.
-Essentially think of it as CSS animation related properties (animation-duration, animation-timing-function, animation-delay etc.).
+Essentially think of this parameter as CSS animation related properties (animation-duration, animation-timing-function, animation-delay etc.).

 ## Just do it, do it, do it now